The ad blocking paradox

 Online advertising as a whole will be less profitable if we personalize ads to users.

-Statistics about performance of individual ads feeds into dangerous self-deception about the industry-wide effects of targeting.
+Statistics about performance of individual ads feed into dangerous self-deception about the industry-wide effects of targeting.
 However, as the audience begins to understand targeting, the rate of ad blocking increases, the value of web ads decreases, and increasingly crappy ads drive more user demand for ad blocking.

 Solution: give brand advertising a seat at the table

+The DMA focused on spammers and failed its mainstream, non-spammer membership in 2003.
+The IAB is focusing on intermediaries and failing mainstream advertisers and publishers today.
 There are a lot of details to work out about how the norms and protocols for online ads have to change to support brand advertising, and not just direct response.

 Peter Klein of MediaWhiz, writing in Ad Age, explains Why Do Not Track Will Make Online Advertising Better (Seriously).